bpImmanni/bpImmanni/README.md

 - 📄 Know more about my experiences: [LinkedIn](https://linkedin.com/in/bpimmanni) | [CV](#)

-- ⚡ Fun fact: **I code best after a good night’s sleep and a walk aling the river!**
+- ⚡ Fun fact: **I code best after a good night’s sleep and a walk along the river!**

 ---